Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Future Work

 \paragraph{Representation selection for neural network value distributions.} Neural network activations and gradients have well-characterized value distributions, typically concentrated near zero with heavy tails.
-The representation selection function of Section~\ref{sec:representation-selection} applies: given the dimensional range of activations in a specific layer (inferrable from training statistics or dimensional constraints on the input domain), the compiler can select posit widths that concentrate precision where the values cluster.
+The representation selection function of Section~\ref{sec:representation-selection} applies: given the dimensional range of activations in a specific layer (inferrable from training statistics or dimensional constraints on the input domain), the compiler can match precision to where the values cluster.
+Selecting a width alone does not move the posit's native precision peak, which sits at unit magnitude; aligning that peak with a small-magnitude cluster needs an exponent-bias shift or a dimensional rescaling that recenters the range, as described below.
 The quire (Section~\ref{sec:quire}) provides exact gradient accumulation, eliminating the rounding errors that compound across millions of parameters during training.
 This connection between DTS (which provides the dimensional range) and posit arithmetic (which provides domain-matched precision) is an instance of the representation selection framework applied to a specific computational domain.

 The bounded posit (b-posit) format~\cite{jonnalagadda2025bposit} extends this connection.
 ML workloads operate over a narrower dynamic range than general scientific computing, typically $[10^{-14}, 10^{1}]$, which permits smaller exponent and regime field sizes than the $\mathit{es} = 2$, $\mathit{rs} = 6$ configuration suited to HPC.
 Gustafson~\cite{gustafson2024everybit} describes asymmetric b-posit configurations where the precision profile differs for magnitudes below and above~1: a steeper taper on the left half of the posit ring (magnitudes $< 1$, where most activations reside) paired with a flatter, higher-accuracy profile on the right half.
 An exponent bias shift from $2^0$ to $2^{-2}$ or $2^{-3}$ centers the high-precision region on the activation distribution's mode.
 Research at the National University of Singapore has demonstrated that such configurations maintain classification accuracy down to 5-bit representations, with a sharp accuracy degradation threshold at 4 bits.